E11

 Possible Causes

-Damaged outdoor temperature sensor, Open or shorted sensor wiring, Water intrusion into sensor housing, Incorrect sensor resistance value for Geo thermostat
+Damaged outdoor temperature sensor, open or shorted sensor wiring, water intrusion into the sensor housing, incorrect sensor resistance value for the Geo thermostat.

 How to Fix / Troubleshooting

-Safety first: Turn off power to the HVAC system at the breaker before handling sensor wiring.
+Safety first: Turn off power to the HVAC system at the breaker before handling any sensor wiring.

-- Step 1 – Locate outdoor sensor: Find the Geo‑compatible outdoor sensor mounted near the outdoor unit or on an exterior wall, away from direct sun.
+• Step 1 – Locate outdoor sensor: Find the Geo‑compatible outdoor sensor mounted near the outdoor unit or on an exterior wall, away from direct sunlight.

-- Step 4 – Measure resistance: With the sensor disconnected and using a multimeter, measure resistance across the sensor leads.
-Compare to Geo's specified resistance vs. temperature chart (from the manual).
-A reading far outside expected range indicates a bad sensor.
+• Step 4 – Measure resistance: With the sensor disconnected and using a multimeter, measure resistance across the sensor leads.
+Compare this to Geo's specified resistance vs. temperature chart (from the manual).
+A reading far outside the expected range indicates a faulty sensor.

 Advertisements